Get started with Intel NUC and Node.js

-To create an application, select the Intel NUC device type, select an application type, enter a name, and click Create new application:
+Select the Intel NUC device type, choose an application type, enter a name, and click Create new application:

-This will take you to the dashboard for your newly created application, where you can manage your whole fleet of Intel NUCs.
+After the application has been created, you will be redirected to the dashboard for the newly created application, where you can add your first Intel NUC.

 Add your first device

-To connect with balena, your Intel NUC will need a balenaOS image that is configured for your device type, application, and network.
+To connect with balenaCloud, your Intel NUC needs a balenaOS image configured for your device type, application, and network.
 Start by clicking Add device in your application dashboard: